isomerpages/moe-etd-tflb/index.md

   students.
 image: /images/Logo/CotF logo horizontal.png
 permalink: /
 notification: Catch some of our upcoming innovations at the TCEF 2023!
+Click <a href="https://for.edu.sg/cotf">here</a> to find out more!
 sections:
   - hero:
       title: Classroom of the Future